 About the Desert National Wildlife Refuge Complex – The Desert Refuge is the largest wildlife refuge in the contiguous United States and was originally protected because of its outstanding habitat for desert bighorn sheep.
 Click here to see pictures of the area.

 Frequently Asked Questions

 To give you a better idea of what it’s like to be at Alternative Spring Break, check out the answers to our most frequently asked questions.
-You can also get a feel for the experience by watching this video and checking out pictures from last time.
+You can also get a feel for the experience by watching this video and checking out pictures from last ASB.